r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       [WARNING]: In the follow examples (template.c) its going to be compiled into an linux executable file with the help of GCC (Gnu-Cross-Compiler) to demonstrate obfuscation technics discussed in this chapter.
+      "Its more easy for me to write the article take screenshots and execute agent in the same machine (PC)"

 ![C obfuscation](http://i65.tinypic.com/11kjeqh.png)

       HINT: #include <windows.h> into template.c if you wish to transform it into an M$ exec (mingw32 compiled).
+      HINT: #include <string.h>  library its required for C program string manipulations

 <br /><br />